 With you guys, I have always talked about technical things in Java technology in this blog.
-Today, I want to break the rule and share my learning on the personal and the professional front.
+Today, I want to break the rule and share my learning on the personal and professional front.
 I am sharing my thoughts because I want/hope you guys take little things seriously, which matter a lot in life.

 “Life is a journey and it could be understood only backwards; but it must be lived forward.”

-5 Life lessons for personal life
+5 Life Lessons for Personal Life

 1. Our habits shape our lives.
 Choose them carefully.

 This lesson has been the best learning for me.
 We usually do not think about things, we repeatedly do in our daily life.
-And most of us do not realize that most of the things which we do everyday become our habit.
+And most of us do not realize that most of the things which we do every day become our habits.
 These everyday activities are sometimes good and sometimes bad.
 All of them become habits one day, whether you know it or not.
 While good habits will shape your future in positive ways, bad habits will bring you harm from multiple dimensions.
 Choose your habits carefully and support good habits.
 Fight bad habits if you already got them.

 The best way to determine if a habit is good or bad is straightforward, an honest analysis by you only.
-Take a pen and paper, list down things you do everyday.
+Take a pen and paper, and list down things you do everyday.
 Analyze them and their long time effects.
 Choose what’s good for you and what is not.
 Make a bold decision and take control of these things.

 At the start, you will find that it is challenging to change a habit.
-Here, I got an advice for you.
+Here, I got some advice for you.
 If I remember it correctly, it is from “You can win” by Shiv Khera.
 I do not remember the exact words, but I remember the intent.

 “If you want to control your everyday bad habits, just delay them as much as you can.
 Soon they will not be there.”You Can Win by Shiv Khera